-After checking with representatives of the Corporation, to the best of our knowledge there have been no events subsequent to the valuation date which, in our opinion, would have a material impact on the results of the valuation.
-However, since the valuation date, there have been significant fluctuations in the financial markets including an increase in yields on fixed income and an increase in actual and expected short-term inflation, which may have led to a variation in the funded position of the Plan after the valuation date.
+After checking with representatives of the Corporation, to the best of our knowledge there have been no other events subsequent to the valuation date which, in our opinion, would have a material impact on the results of the valuation.

 Our valuation reflects the financial position of the Plan as of the valuation date and does not take into account any experience after the valuation date.